binhex/arch-delugevpn/README.md

 id <username>
 ```

-The STRONG_CERTS environment variable is used to define whether to use strong certificates and enhanced encryption ciphers when connecting to PIA (does not affect other providers).
+The STRICT_PORT_FORWARD environment variable is used to define whether to force connection only to endpoints that support port forwarding when connecting to PIA (does not affect other providers).
 ___
 If you appreciate my work, then please consider buying me a beer  :D